 CBC Ambulatory Detox

-- Facilitate access to CBC’s comprehensive service network for medical care, mental health services, supportive housing and more; and
+- Expedited access to CBC’s comprehensive service network for medical care, mental health services, supportive housing and more;

-CBC will work closely with the individual’s primary care physician to coordinate care and facilitate referrals in all phases of treatment.
+- Close partnership with the individual’s primary care physician and other healthcare practitioners to coordinate care in all phases of treatment.

 Click here for more information on Samaritan Daytop Village’s START™ program.